 What to Do If You Think You Have Neuropathy

 If you have tingling, numbness, loss of coordination, muscle weakness, or other things that don’t seem normal, see your doctor right away.
-He or she will give you a checkup and talk to you about your health history.
+They will give you a checkup and talk to you about your health history.
 In many cases, treating the condition or problem that causes your neuropathy can curb nerve damage and ease your symptoms.

 If these symptoms happen suddenly, call 911 for immediate medical help.